cometos12/ServerFinder/README.md

 ANG: Avaible For: WINDOWS

-PL: Aby uzyć te narzędzie odpal plik start.bat i to tyle! aby wpisać licencje napisz na discordzie do ciagnikwtf.
+PL: Aby uzyć te narzędzie odpal plik start.bat i to tyle!
+Kod licencji to SerwerFinder2024

-ANG: To use this tool, run the start.bat file and that's it! to enter the license dm ciagnikwtf. on discord
+ANG: To use this tool, run the start.bat file and that's it!
+License code is SerwerFinder2024

 Future Update